hashicorp/consul-template/README.md

 /etc/sysconfig/iptables
 ```

-Using `safetree` on empty prefixes will result in template output not being rendered at all.
+Using `safeTree` on empty prefixes will result in template output not being rendered at all.

-To learn how `safetree` was born see [CT-1131](https://github.com/hashicorp/consul-template/issues/1131) [C-3975](https://github.com/hashicorp/consul/issues/3975) and [CR-82](https://github.com/hashicorp/consul-replicate/issues/82).
+To learn how `safeTree` was born see [CT-1131](https://github.com/hashicorp/consul-template/issues/1131) [C-3975](https://github.com/hashicorp/consul/issues/3975) and [CR-82](https://github.com/hashicorp/consul-replicate/issues/82).

 ---